czcorpus/konserver/README.md

-# kontext-atn
+# konserver

-Kontext-atn (= synchronous task notifier) is an optional WebSocket service for [KonText](https://github.com/czcorpus/kontext).
-It can reduce load on KonText's web workers by handling realtime notifications about background tasks (currently only concordance calculation).
+Konserver is an optional (and kind of experimental) server for KonText [KonText](https://github.com/czcorpus/kontext).
+Its main purpose is to reduce load on KonText's web workers by handling realtime notifications and background tasks.

 ## Configuration